 Reports and Resources:

-Highlights of CCCIE’s WorkCCCIE is pleased to share highlights of our work and practical resources to help your college strengthen its immigrant education and integration initiatives.
-You’ll find best practices to accelerate success of adult ESL learners, highlights of our D.C.
-Strategy Briefing to advance immigrant student success, and other resources.
+Highlights of CCCIE’s WorkCCCIE is pleased to share highlights of our work, best practices, and resources to help your college strengthen its immigrant education and integration initiatives and accelerate success of adult ESL learners.
 Read more.

-Bridging the Gap for Foreign-Educated Immigrants: An Online Toolkit for Community Colleges and CBOsCCCIE partnered with WES Global Talent Bridge in developing this online toolkit that community college and CBO practitioners can use to integrate foreign-educated students into college programs and careers.
+Bridging the Gap for Foreign-Educated Immigrants: An Online Toolkit for Community Colleges and CBOsCCCIE and WES Global Talent Bridge developed this online toolkit that community college and CBO practitioners can use to integrate foreign-educated students into college programs and careers.
 You’ll find best practices, success stories, videos, checklists, and other interactive tools.

 Presidents for New American Success PledgeCCCIE is launching an exciting new initiative—a College Presidents Campaign to engage additional community college presidents across the country in CCCIE’s mission.
 Westchester Community College in Valhalla, NY Is proud to host CCCIE and be part of this national initiative.
 Read more about our Presidents for New American Success Pledge and sign on.

 Learning the Language of RetailThe retail sector has one of the highest levels of limited English proficient workers.
 The National Immigration Forum, in partnership with the Walmart Foundation, CCCIE, and Miami Dade College are collaborating to develop a scalable, contextualized ESL program, Skills and Opportunity for the New American Workforce, to help retailers build stronger career pathways for their employees.
 Read more and view this multi-media report and the Forum’s New American Workforce blog.